Jay-0310/ChromeExtension/README.md

 ## 🚀 How to Use

 1. **Clone or download** this repository.
-2. Open `chrome://extensions/?id=pkbbagkeephfplfnkhjfeiiafphckakg` in your Chrome browser.
+2. Open `chrome://extensions/` in your Chrome browser.
 3. Enable **Developer Mode** (top right).
 4. Click on **"Load unpacked"** and select the extension folder.
 5. Start saving your favorite links with ease!

+OR

+- Visit the given link chrome://extensions/?id=pkbbagkeephfplfnkhjfeiiafphckakg.

 ---